Plan for a summer like no other

 The year is coming to a close in just a matter of weeks and it feels like 2021 comprised mostly of online meetings, masks and managing cancelled events and plans.

-This has left a lot of us wondering what to look forward to and has us thinking ‘is it even worth planning ahead?’
+This has left a lot of us thinking ‘is it even worth planning ahead?’

 The silver lining of another Kiwi summer is we know our great outdoors always supplies us with the goods.
 From beach days to Great Walks and tramping, to camping by the lake, we just can’t forget how lucky we are to live in such a stunning country, filled with so many outdoor opportunities.